 And now, having children of my own, I understand a little more of why we did this every year.
-It gives parents some peace and quiet while the kids are calm; either to watch and the enjoy the movie with them, or clean up from the morning holiday mess.
+It gives us parents some peace and quiet while the kids are calm; either to watch and the enjoy the movie with them, or clean up from the morning holiday mess.
 Whatever you choose to do during the movie time on Easter, it is nice to have some quiet time during the day!

 Even if you don’t do anything else on Easter day, if you can manage to include these 4 Easter traditions, you can guarantee that your children will have a blast and have some great Easter memories.
 Some people may go all out for Easter, and that’s alright too.
 But for little ones, these are all you really need.

-Let me know if you have these same traditions, or what your families must-have traditions are for Easter.
+Let me know if you have these same Easter traditions, or what your families must-have traditions are for Easter.
 Share them in the comments below!